eBay/browser-telemetry/README.md

     On load of Javascript file, `$logger` object gets hooked up to `window` object for global access.

 * #### $logger.init(object)
     For initializing logger, call this API.
     **Input:**
     ```javascript
     {
         "url": "api/log", //Relative path
-        "flushInterval": 1000, //1sec,
+        "flushInterval": 1000, //1sec, an alternative - set 0 to fire when user navigates away (/once)
         "samplingRate": 10, //10%, Client Side Sampling
         "isInSampling": true, //Flag from Server Side Sampling
         "sendMetrics": true, //Flag to send metrics or not
-        "logLevels": ["info", "log", "debug", "error", "warn"] //List of enabled console methods
+        "logLevels": ["info", "log", "debug", "error", "warn"], //List of enabled console methods
+        "isSendCritical": true, //Enables critical flow irrespective or sampling
+        "maxAttempts": 10 //When flushInterval is not 0, limit the number of times beacon will be sent
     }
     ```

 * #### $logger.registerPlugin(pluginName, callback)
     * **callback(payload)**
     Some times you need to send your own custom data.
 You can attach custom data or transform data by registering your own plugin.
     Payload object will be passed, which can be mutated in callback.

     On every flush, ALL registered plugins gets called for data transformation.

     ```javascript
         $logger.registerPlugin('custom', function(payload) {
-            payload.Pagename = 'HomePage';
+            payload.PageName = 'HomePage';
+            payload.BuildVersion = 'v1.3.4';
         });
     ```